ibm-cloud-docs/monitoring/access_key.md

 2. In the *Password management* section, click **Reset your password**.

-**Note:** After you reset the Sysdig access key, you must update the access key for any log sources that you have configured to forward metrics to this {{site.data.keyword.mon_full_notm}} instance.
+**Note:** After you reset the Sysdig access key, you must update the access key for any log sources that forward metrics to this {{site.data.keyword.mon_full_notm}} instance.